The Tarot Inspires You !

 The Triadic Tarot of 2017—Get Acquainted

-Here are the Majors of the Triadic deck.
-The interpretations relate to all Marseilles-style cards with the understanding that traditional rectangular cards fall upright or reversed, while the square cards of the Triadic Tarot have four possible orientations.
-In general:
+Meet the Majors of the Triadic deck.
+The interpretations relate to all Tarot Majors with the understanding that traditional rectangular cards fall upright or reversed, while the square Triadic cards have four possible orientations.
+A figure may look at a card above, below or to the side to reference that character or issue, but in general:

 • Upright, a card is functioning optimally as intended.

-• Reversed, a blockage, weak or opposite characteristics, misuse of skills or authority.
+• Reversed, a blockage, weak or opposite characteristics, or even misuse of skills or authority.

 • Figure on back (Triadic cards) weak, hesitant, held/pushed back—not at full expression.